 Now that you’ve decided to refinance your student loans, here’s the way I recommend you do it.

 In the grand scheme of things, student loan refinancing companies are all pretty much the same.
-As long as you’re getting a good interest rate, there’s not much to differentiate each company from the others.
-Since they’re all pretty much the same, you have to do something pretty big to stand above the rest.
+As long as you’re getting a good interest rate, there’s really not much to differentiate each company from the other.
+Since they’re all pretty much the same, you have to look at the perks that they offer.

 SoFi does something that no other student loan refinancing company seems to do – SoFi events.
 Over the past three years, I’ve received literally thousands of dollars worth of free food, drinks, tickets, and travel from attending events hosted by SoFi.
 These include:

-- Going to multiple fancy dinners at restaurants in my city (each dinner would easily cost $100 per person);
+- Going to multiple fancy dinners at restaurants in my city (each dinner would easily cost $100 per person)

-- Attending happy hours hosted by SoFi at fancy cocktail bars;
+- Attending happy hours hosted by SoFi at fancy cocktail bars

-- Attending a debt payoff party in New York City;
+- Attending a debt payoff party in New York City

 - A Weekend In New York City, Compliments of Hyatt and SoFi